bowen-upenn/scene_graph_commonsense/README.md

 ## This is the official implementation of the paper [Enhancing Scene Graph Generation with Hierarchical Relationships and Commonsense Knowledge](https://arxiv.org/abs/2311.12889) in PyTorch.

 The work is developed from the preliminary work [Hierarchical Relationships: A New Perspective to Enhance Scene Graph Generation](https://arxiv.org/abs/2303.06842) accepted at NeurIPS 2023 New Frontiers in Graph Learning Workshop ([GLFrontiers](https://glfrontiers.github.io/)) and NeurIPS 2023 [Queer in AI](https://www.queerinai.com/neurips-2023), which shares the same GitHub repository.
-A presentation slide can be accessed [here](https://docs.google.com/presentation/d/14MvudT8IP5zATr3GYfPXrDRyDENsBl-xV6E17Ffhr7s/edit?usp=sharing).

 This work considers the scene graph generation problem.
 Different from object detection or segmentation, it represents each image as a graph, where each object instance is a node and each relation between a pair of nodes is a directed edge.
 Our highlights are:
 1. **LLMs** can identify and filter out **commonsense-violated** predictions made by scene graph generation models.